Black Sheep (2018 film)

-Black Sheep is a 2018 British short documentary film about black teenager Cornelius and his family moving out of London only to meet with more racism in an Essex estate run by a racist gang.
+Black Sheep is a 2018 British short documentary film about black teenager Cornelius Walker and his family moving out of London only to meet with more racism in an Essex estate run by a racist gang.
 It was released by the British news organization The Guardian.

 Reception

 Critical response

 Black Sheep has an approval rating of on review aggregator website Rotten Tomatoes, based on reviews.